PawseySC/container-workflows/_episodes/05-build-intro.md

 ### Pushing the image to Docker Hub ###

-If you have a (free) Docker Hub account, `marcodelapierre` in this case, you are now ready to push your newly created image to the Docker Hub web repository, using `docker push`:
+If you have a (free) Docker Hub account, `marcodelapierre` in this case, you are now ready to push your newly created image to the Docker Hub web registry, using `docker push`:

 ```
 > docker push marcodelapierre/texlive:2019Apr23